harshsinha-12/DataScience-Udemy/README.md

 # DataScience-Udemy

-This repo consists of all code for Data Science related courses of Krish Naik on Udemy
+This repo consists of all code for Data Science related courses on various platforms and at College.

 1. Data-Analytics- Contains some part of Data Analytics Course code
 2. ML - Contains Machine Learning Part of Complete ML/DL/NLP Course